rocky-linux/documentation/docs/guides/cms/wordpress-on-lamp.md

 ## SE Linux settings

-Run the below command to allow Apache read an write to your WordPress files:
+To allow Apache read and write access to your WordPress files, run this command:

 ```bash
    chcon -R -t httpd_sys_rw_content_t /var/www/html/
 ```

-Run the below command to allow Apache to make network connections:
+To allow Apache to make network connections, run this command:

 !!!
 Note